-5.37.
-With the aim of achieving network stability and ensuring service changes are co-ordinated, TfWM will agree with the Bus Operators' Panel a limited number of set service change dates (and no more than 12 per year) as part of the Network Stability Periods.
-The Network Stability Periods will be included in the EP Scheme, as shown in Annex A, and updated annually.
+5.33.
+With the aim of achieving network stability and ensuring service changes are co-ordinated, TfWM will agree with the Bus Operators' Panel a limited number of set service change dates (and no more than 8 per year) as part of the Network Stability Periods.
+The Network Stability Periods will be included in the EP Scheme, as Annex A and be automatically updated annually as it is agreed.